Julie Westlake Sooter – Actress & Movie Production Assistant

 I found it to be both exciting and entertaining.
 I wanted to keep watching it to see what was going to happen next.

 Very.
 I love the concept and content.
-Many people struggle with spiritual attacks, so being aware of it is sort of “awakening” it is crucial.
+Many people struggle with spiritual attacks⇗, so being aware of it is sort of an “awakening.”
+This is crucial.
 We’re surrounded every day by things we fully don’t understand.
 So the entire project intrigues me, my spiritual mentality, and the reality of it all.

 “Apparition” focuses more on the source of the behavior when someone is under attack.
-It’s true, we all want a happy finale in a movie, but in reality, life is far from perfect as we struggle with things we don’t understand.
+It’s true, we all want a happy story in a movie, but in reality, life is far from perfect as we struggle with things we don’t understand.

 It’s not all sunshine and roses 24/7 once we find our faith⇗, sometimes we have to wake up and fight.

 Ultimately, I want to live my best life.
 In doing so and following my passion, I want to be a full-time actress.

-Being involved in the film industry, especially the Christian industry, is a life changing goal of mine.
+Being involved in the film industry⇗, especially the Christian film industry, is a life changing goal of mine.

 What do you have on your resume with this type of work?

 I’ve been in front of the camera on films like “God’s Not Dead, A Light In Darkness,“ in which I was one of six people handpicked by the director for a featured scene.
-I’ve been blessed to be involved in several award-winning festival circuit films in and outside of my state.
+I’ve been blessed to be involved in several award-winning festival circuit films in and outside of my home state.
 I also have experience working behind the scenes as a Key Production Assistant, boom operator, slate, and so on.

 I always enjoy participating in film production, I’m all about learning and growing in the industry.

 Actress, voiceover artist, aspiring novelist and screenwriter, licensed fitness instructor, retail sales, and wife and mother, takes pride in her small-town roots.
 She jokingly says, “She likes her hometown so much, never left!”

 While Julie continues to focus on her now relationship with the Lord, she states, “There are four things that matter the most to me: my faith, family, friends, and film.”